mui/material-ui/docs/data/joy/components/button-group/button-group.md

 {{"demo": "GroupOrientation.js"}}

-## Stretching buttons
+## Stretching button

-Use `stretch` prop to make the buttons fill the available space of the ButtonGroup.
+Use `buttonFlex` prop to make the buttons fill the available space of the ButtonGroup.

 {{"demo": "FlexButtonGroup.js"}}

 ### Minimum width

-For large container, you can control the default width of the buttons by providing a valid [CSS `flex`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) value to the `stretch` prop.
+For large container, you can control the default width of the buttons by providing a valid [CSS `flex`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) value to the `buttonFlex` prop.

 {{"demo": "MinWidthButtonGroup.js"}}